sergant210/laravel-raw-view/README.md

 # RawView

-RawView gives an ability to use raw HTML code with Blade directives without creating a view file.
+RawView gives an ability to compile a view from the raw HTML code with Blade directives without creating a view file.

 ## Install